sebbmn/video-frame-mosaik/README.md

 # Video-frames mosaic
-* Ultra basic application that create a mosaic of thumbnails from a  HTML video stream: It get the frames  in real time and then display them as a mosaic of thumbnails.
+* Ultra basic web application that create a mosaic of thumbnails from a video stream: It get the frames in real time and then display them as a mosaic of thumbnails.
 * Clicking on a thumbnail move the video to the frame time.
-* This application is built using only standard Javascript/Html/Css.
+* Only use Javascript/Html/Css | no deps.

 ## Install